The Kumeyaay brewed the seeds into a tea. Modern hikers drop a seed or two into their water bottles for a slight tang.

 Flowers are small, radially symmetrical, about ¼ inch (6 mm) across and white to pink in color.
-Flowers are born in terminal clusters which appear Dec-May.
-Plants generally bear bisexual flowers; some plants may have only female flowers.
+Flowers are born in terminal clusters which appear December-May.
+Plants generally bear bisexual flowers, although some plants may have only female flowers.
 Major bloom period is February to May.1

 The reddish fruit are flattened, ¼-½ inch (6-13 mm) wide.
 Young fruit are coated with a gray, viscous material that disappears as the season progresses.
 The coating is very sour with a flavor similar to lemon.

 Lemonade berry is native to California, primarily occurring below 3000 feet (900 m) south of Pt.
 Conception and west of the Peninsular Range.

 Lemonade berry is a dicot angiosperm in the Sumac family, the Anacardiaceae.
 Members of this family have small, five-petaled flowers each of which produces one seed with a hard seed coat that is surrounded by fleshy tissue or some form of a gelatinous coating.
 Many have resinous or milky sap.

 Many members, such as poison oak and poison ivy, contain urushiol which produces severe contact dermatitis.
 Other members of the family, such as cashews and mangos are familiar food crops.